EABIAS/EABIAS.github.io/docs/about.md

+## EABIAS

-**EABIAS** is an open and inclusive society for anyone interested in bioimage analysis.
+**EABIAS (East Asia Bioimage Analysts’ Society)** is an open and inclusive society for anyone interested in bioimage analysis.
 Established in 2024, it draws inspiration from the global initiatives of **GloBIAS** and **NEUBIAS**, fostering collaboration and innovation in the field.